TheOne969/rag_qna/README.md

 <mark>NOTICE!</mark> The current version could only read files whose file layouts aren't messy, especially the ones which DO NOT contain text in two columns in a single page.
 Also the pdf should contain text not images.

+Pdfs like the "test.pdf" in the repo would work.

 | Action | Where | Result |
 |--------|-------|--------|
 | **Ingest PDF** | Sidebar → *Ingest* | File chunked → embedded → stored; duplicates skipped. |